If you’re planning on moving to Singapore, or you live here already, one thing you’ll need is a bank account.

 Benefits of Opening a Bank Account Online

 When you move to Singapore, opening a bank account should be the first thing you do.
-Luckily for expats inside (and even outside) of the county, it can be done online.
+Luckily for expats inside (and even people outside) of the county, it can be done online.

 Some people may be hesitant to open a bank account online, but there are plenty of benefits to doing so.
 The number one benefit is that it saves you time.